 Jennifer Jacquet: Survivor guilt may also exist at a species level.
 That humans have helped bring on other species’ end times is not an easy feeling to deal with.

-Small farms on the tattered edges of second- or third-growth forest, where the whippoorwill’s vesper song from a much deeper past can still be heard occasionally, are merging into horizon to horizon mono-crop deserts where seagulls, crows, and jays compete with the “green revolution’s” industrial chatter and buzz.
+Small farms on the tattered edges of second- or third-growth forest, where the whippoorwill’s vesper song can still be heard occasionally, are merging into horizon to horizon mono-crop deserts where seagulls, crows, and jays compete with the “green revolution’s” industrial chatter and buzz.
 In my sixty-nine year lifetime, human encroachment has continued to erode true wilderness into a few remnant pockets within this scattered network of small woodland “edge”; and the loss of big apex predators, and keystone species, greatly diminishes the Natural soundscape as the ancient music of gray wolves and rusty-patched bumblebees steadily, ominously, fragments into a distant whisper.
 I remember a more varied music, and more shades of green.
-Even though some very common (characteristically small and nonthreatening) human-adapted species mascaraed in these edge ecosystems as “diversity”, species overall, in a world super-connected by tireless human movement, have been going extinct at an accelerating pace.
-Given this history, I think we must acknowledge the likelihood that Natural habitat and human habitat have always had an uneasy relationship.
-In fact, evolutionary ecologists can easily argue that true wilderness represents a whole other level of “creative intelligence”, well beyond the simplicity of what we like to call, “humanized ecosystems”; and that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved instruments.
+Even though some very common (characteristically small and nonthreatening) human-adapted species mascaraed in these edge ecosystems as ‘diversity’, species overall, in a world super-connected by tireless human movement and fossil carbon heating, have been going extinct at an accelerating pace.
+In fact, given the escalating nature of this history, I think it is time to acknowledge the likelihood that Natural habitat and human habitat have not only had an uneasy relationship for a while now, but perhaps this is only the final, conspicuous, stage of an even longer evo-ecological disconnect.
+Perhaps a buddhadharma style argument, that true wilderness represents a whole other level of Creative Intelligence, well beyond the simplicity and self centeredness of what we like to call, ‘humanized ecosystems’, should be brought into the scientific discussion?
+Then going back to our earlier metaphor, perhaps we can say that wolf song, leopard frog croaks, and whIP!-poor-wILL!s are orchestrated into a harmony that doesn’t respond well to our own non-coevolved Technological Intelligence.

 I would like my grandchildren to hear a whippoorwill at least once.
 But of course they are all growing up in the city or town now, and this means they are going to find many, much newer and more fleeting, songs to entertain them.
 We are a resilient species after all (thanks partly to this inter-generational forgetfulness I suppose); so if the whippoorwills can’t conform to us, and we can’t be depended on to join their relatively unchanging ecological harmony, what is there really to sustain a grandfather’s hope—or even to justify it?